Processor design: Markets

 There are several different markets in which CPUs are used.
 Since each of these markets differ in their requirements for CPUs, the devices designed for one market are in most cases inappropriate for the other markets.

-General purpose computing
+General-purpose computing

-The vast majority of revenues generated from CPU sales is for general purpose computing, that is, desktop, laptop, and server computers commonly used in businesses and homes.
-In this market, the Intel IA-32 and the 64-bit version x86-64 architecture dominate the market, with its rivals PowerPC and SPARC maintaining much smaller customer bases.
+As of 2010, in the general-purpose computing market, that is, desktop, laptop, and server computers commonly used in businesses and homes, the Intel IA-32 and the 64-bit version x86-64 architecture dominate the market, with its rivals PowerPC and SPARC maintaining much smaller customer bases.
 Yearly, hundreds of millions of IA-32 architecture CPUs are used by this market.
 A growing percentage of these processors are for mobile implementations such as netbooks and laptops.

 Since these devices are used to run countless different types of programs, these CPU designs are not specifically targeted at one type of application or one function.
 The demands of being able to run a wide range of programs efficiently has made these CPU designs among the more advanced technically, along with some disadvantages of being relatively costly, and having high power consumption.